UMN-GDC/GDCGenomicsQC/README.md

 We separate the samples into individual plink files based on their most probable posterior ancestries dtermined in Module 7: rfmix.

+### Module 9: ancestry plots

+This module provides visualization for ancestry estimation.
+We provide two sets of plots.

+-   GAP:  This visualization the proportion of each ancestry in individual samples.
+-   LAP:  This visualization shows most probable posterior ancestry by regions of the chromosome.

+### Subpopulation QC

+We can also provide individual QC steps stratified by population.

 ## Optional Pipeline Output